Artmann/containly/README.md

 ### Singletons

 Per default, the container will give you a new instance of the class every time you request it.
-If you want a Singleton instead, you can use the `singleton` method.
+If you want a Singleton instead, you can use the `singleton` method instead.

 ```ts
 class Counter {